VIFF 2018: This Mountain Life

 Another memorable character in the film is a cross country skiing nun.
 The time she spends moving through landscape and nature is spiritual and contemplative, part of her religious practice.
 This made me wonder: is there something particularly special or contemplative about the mountain landscape as opposed to other aspects of nature?
 Is there a reason why the monastery should be placed in alpine majesty?
 Is it perhaps because extreme landscapes discourage settlement and people, and therefore the outside world is not there to provide distractions?
 Still, someone pays for contemplative and monastic lifestyles.
 Who pays for the nuns to live quietly and pray?
 Every time someone pursues their passion there is usually an invisible infrastructure funding it.
 Every time someone undertakes a daring mountain trip, it puts others at risk: their pilots, search and rescue teams, guides and sherpas in the Himalayas.

 Baldwin expressed anger that Tania and Martina received so little sponsorship attention and support.
 This question of sponsorship is very interesting.
 On one hand, without it only the rich, with their luxury of time and money, can undertake grand journeys and gestures (for the most part).
 But should someone be paid for voluntary physical activity?
 How troubling is the element of self-indulgence in mountain treks?
-They are expensive and could been seen as a waste of resources.
+They are expensive and could be seen as a waste of resources.
 But some might argue that they are as critical to human expression as any artistic practice.
 Such feats are inspirational (and also sometimes aspirational.)
 Like art, they express complex human desires and encourage us to reach beyond our grasp.

 I suspect that the reason these ladies did not find sponsors (at least before their project) is that their idea sounded crazy, and no one wants to be associated with a venture that fails or proves to be fatal.
 The extreme adventurers who do find financial support tend to do something understandable and relatively safe, like being good at hang gliding and looking cool while doing it.
 Or they do something clearly competitive which advances the notion of national pride, like cross country skiing in the Olympics.
 The real visionaries (like little-understood artists who perish unknown) have wild imaginations and do not attract the corporate sector.